nowdevops/QuickStart/docs/QuickStart-SAG.md

 # Summary

-Installing QuickStart consists of initially setting the OpenShift Cluster namespace and allowing users to create their own QuickStart containers using the Catalog to kick off templated container deployments.
+Quickstart is a ServiceNow demonstration environment designed to support presales activities efficiently using containerized applications needed to showcase the ServiceNow DevOps product launch.
+After the initial setup of the OpenShift namespace and the deployment of all base images, the QuickStart administrator creates containers for users and coordinates the integration with their ServiceNow instances.

 # Creating the QuickStart Namespace